bwmr/tbl2imod2relion/README.md

 ## imod2warp
 Currently under construction.
 Will allow exporting imod directories with aligned stacks for CTF estimation and subtomogram reconstruction in Warp.

+## matlabHelpers
+Matlab scripts helping with small subtomogram averaging tasks.
+Most use the MPI-BC TOM Toolbox for MatLab.

+- **Assign_random_rot.m**
+Takes a .star file and assigns random rotation angles.
+This can help overcome preferred orientation issues.
+Reconstructs a template for further Refine3D jobs.
+- **cylindermask.m**
+Create a cylindrical mask for Refinement in Relion.
+- **FSC_plot.m**
+Takes Relion half-maps as input, calculates FSC curves.
+Plots multiple FSC curves in the same graph.
+- **reference_symref.m**
+Takes an input model, symmetrizes it as desired.

 ## novaWrapper
 Wrapper scripts for the novaCTF 3D CTF correction suite.
 Call from the parent directory of tilt series folders, e.g. Parent/TS_XX/imod.